4cm4k1/prime/README.md

+##Arrays and Strings

-* Iterate through the stringList and produce the following output:
+1)  Iterate through the stringList and produce the following output:

-"Months listed are March, April, May".
+``Months listed are March, April, May.``

-* Console log the last element in numList using .length to get the index.
+2)  Console log the last element in numList using .length to find the last index

-* Iterate through numList, output all numbers as single String
+3)  Iterate through numList, output all numbers as single String

-* Iterate through numList and add all of the elements together and console log the total.
+4)  Iterate through numList and add all of the elements together and console log the total

-* If the second element in boolList is true, add the first and last elements in numList.
+5) If the second element in boolList is true, add the first and last elements in numList.
 Otherwise multiply the second element in numList by itself.
 Console log the output.

-* Iterate through boolList, if the value is true console log the equivelent index in numList.
+6) Iterate through boolList, if the value is true console log the equivelent index in numList.